Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces

-Delaney-Dress combinatorial tiling theory~\cite{DRESS1987} is an essential tool of the enumerative process.
-It deals with the classification of combinatorial classes of equivariant tilings, i.e. tilings with a specified symmetry group, of simply connected spaces in which every tile is a bounded disc.
-The 2-dimensional case lends itself particularly well to computational approaches, which are well-explored~\cite{Huson1993}.
-The combinatorial structure does not encapsulate all information about the isotopy class of the embedded tiling.
-In the context of stellate symmetry groups, tilings of distinct isotopy classes have been briefly explored~\cite{Pedersen2018,evansper1,evansper2,evansper3,Hyde2000}.
-We will rigorously examine the related ideas in a more general setting.
+Delaney-Dress combinatorial tiling theory~\cite{DRESS1987,Huson1993,Delgado-Friedrichstilings} is an essential tool of the enumerative process.
+It deals with the classification of combinatorial classes of equivariant tilings, i.e. tilings with a specified symmetry group, of simply connected spaces, in which every tile is a bounded disk.
+Our recent generalization of combinatorial tiling theory allows, in theory, the enumeration of isotopy classes of tilings on hyperbolic surfaces~\cite{BenMyf1}.
+This generalization uses the notion of orbifolds and mapping class groups (MCGs), and interprets tilings as decorations, or piece-wise linear embeddings of graphs, on orbifolds, with Delaney-Dress (D-)symbols representing triangulations of orbifolds.

-Here we present the enumeration of embedded, symmetric isotopy classes of combinatorial structures.
-Using Delaney-Dress tiling theory and its generalization to the classification of isotopically distinct equivariant tilings of surfaces \cite{BenMyf1}, we will derive ways to completely enumerate all isotopy classes of equivariant tilings with symmetry group commensurate with some fixed hyperbolic structure on a Riemann surface.
-To illustrate the approach, we will show how to enumerate all isotopy classes of equivariant tilings with rotational symmetry groups commensurate with a genus-$3$ Riemann surface with automorphism group equal to $\star 246$.
-This surface plays the role of unit cell for the target TPMS of the enumeration.

-In this paper, we will use the notion of orbifolds and mapping class groups (MCGs).
-We interpret tilings as decorations on orbifolds, from whose point of view Delaney-Dress symbols, which encode the combinatorics of a tiling, represent triangulations of orbifolds.
-This gives rise to algorithms that enumerate all equivariant tilings on a hyperbolic Riemann surface in its uniformized metric.
-The mathematical foundations of this approach are given in \cite{BenMyf1}.
-In practice, any enumerative approach requires the conversion of a theoretical framework into a practical setting, and we describe this non-trivial implementation in detail, alongside limitations.
-Effectiveness of our enumerative process depends not only on the physical limitations of computers but also on what is known about MCGs in general.
-As far as we know, this represents the first application of MCGs outside of pure mathematics.